Physiology of OrganismsBack to guide home page.

 - Sensing the Environment

 SupervisionsSupervisions mainly cover the lecture and practical content for each week.
 They generally involve conceptual learning and practicing data handling questions for practicals.
-Sometimes you get given information on animals which isn’t covered in the lectures!
+Supervisors may also often set essays as practice and to revise that week’s topic.
+Sometimes you get given information on animals which isn’t covered in the lectures, which is very helpful for writing good essays!

 PracticalsPracticals are split between animal physiology and plant physiology.
 You will have an animal practical class every other week in Michaelmas and Lent terms, and a single animal practical in Easter.
 You will also have three plant practicals in Lent term.
 The practicals are generally quite relaxed, and the practical organiser (Dr Mason) thinks that these practicals should be about investigation, rather than following a set of instructions.
 There is a general guide but you are also allowed to investigate other things that interest you.
 There will be several animal physiology practicals where you need to design the experiment yourself, considering factors that lead to uncertainty in the data.
 The plant practicals are a little more formulaic and feel quite like Biology of Cells practicals.